MahiLu/Prediction-of-Evaporation-using-Linear-Regression/README.md

 6. Statsmodels

 ### Instructions
-To run this code you need to first install Xarray.
-You might need to uninstall matplotlib first as that might cause errors while you try to read the files.
-Once you have installed all the above libraries you can run the code for the analysis models.
+You need to install the python library packages listed above and download the correspondig input files.

-The respository contains all the codes used to display visualizations as well a work on the analysis.
+The respository contains all the codes used to display visualizations and analysis.

 ##### Authored by: Mahedermariam Dagne